 Event marketing is a true art.
 There are so many different aspects you have to keep in play, it can be like spinning plates.
-But if you think strategically about your marketing process you can get some truly spectacular results.
+But if you think strategically about your event marketing process you can get some truly spectacular results.

-Leveraging your network
+Leveraging your network for event marketing

 One of the best ways to promote your event is by reaching out to your existing network.